Rastusik/ZendYamlConfig/README.md

         return $config;
     }
 }
 ```

 It is possible to use YAML files also as the main config files of the project.
-The main config file should look like this:
+The main config file should similar to this one:

 ```yaml
 modules:
   - ZendDeveloperTools
   - ZendYamlConfig